Followb1ind1y/Medical-LLM-Fine-tuning/README.md

 * **Production Readiness**: Modularized code into configurable components (`modeling.py`, `data_utils.py`) for seamless cloud migration; verified CLI execution (`!python train.py --epochs 1 --eval_only`) before deployment.

 ### **2. Distributed Training (Lambda Lab + DeepSpeed)**
-Scale training to multiple GPUs using DeepSpeed ZeRO-3 for memory optimization.
+**Objective**: Scale training to multiple GPUs using DeepSpeed ZeRO-3 for memory optimization.
+A 2×A100 (40GB) multi-GPU instance was deployed using Lambda Cloud, and DeepSpeed ZeRO-3 with CPU offloading was implemented to reduce the per-GPU memory footprint.

 * DeepSpeed Integration:
     ```